-Register a company
+Register a company and getting D-number

 Registering a company in Norway has to be done through the Brønnøysund Register Center.
 All foreign businesses in need of a Norwegian organization number must register as a Norwegian registered foreign business (NUF).
+Furthermore, foreign nationals who is seeking to start and operate a business in Norway, needs a Norwegian D-number (a personal ID number).
+This is also done through the Brønnøysund Register, and can be acquired when registering the company.

-Having said this, Invest in Norway would normally advise foreign owners to use a Norwegian lawyer firm or a consultant to do the process from abroad.
+The whole process of registering a company and getting a D-number can be done online, but Invest in Norway would normally advise foreign owners to use a Norwegian lawyer firm or a consultant to do the process from abroad.

 The most common corporate form for SME’s in Norway is the private limited liability company (AS).
 The AS can be compared to the UK private limited liability company and the German Gesellschaft mit beschränkter Haftung (GmbH).
 The minimum share capital of an AS is NOK 30,000.